hieutbui/ecoparking_flutter/README.md

 # ecoparking_flutter

-A Front-end part for graduation project that has 3 main use-case:
+An application for graduation project that has 3 main use-cases:
 - User find parking lots
 - Parking's owners and employees manage their parking
 - Admin manage all parkings and users